 - Open the Domains tab from the side navigation bar.

-- Enter your domain name (either a root domain or a subdomain).
+- In the new Add A Domain dialog box, enter your domain name (either a root domain or a subdomain).

 If you already have a website living at your root domain (e.g., www.mysite.com), you'll need to use a subdomain (e.g., promo.mysite.com), because your Unbounce landing pages can't live at exactly the same URL as your home page.

 If you're adding a previously deleted domain, refer to our FAQ article "How Do I Recover A Deleted Domain?"

 If you are connecting to a GoDaddy, MediaTemple, or 1&1 domain, follow the prompts (see example below) to automatically set up your CNAME with your domain hosting service of choice:

 If you are connecting to a BlueHost, DreamHost, HostGator, iWantMyName, NameCheap, or Network Solutions domain (or if you prefer to connect to your GoDaddy, MediaTemple, or 1&1 domain manually), continue below for instructions on how to do this:

 If your domain hosting service is on the list below, click the service name to find specific instructions for creating a CNAME Record with your provider manually: